emanuel2718/Video-Downloader/README.md

 - [x] Add at least 3/5 of the platforms from the menu.
 - [x] Add option to choose from video or image (Instagram)
 - [x] Check connection before requests.
+- [ ] Create tests for all the platforms.
 - [ ] Make all the platforms interactions uniform throughout (i.e Ask the same things.)
 - [ ] Add option to save the file under the same name of the original content.
 - [ ] Default into HD; if not available use SD (Maybe ask user for format).